OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022August31.txt

 - A20 Skyrim Style Lockpicking MiniGame (Makes lockpicking skill based)
 - JaxTeller718-BiggerWanderingHordes (Customised expansion to Wandering Hordes)
 - KhaineGB's Inventory Lockable Slots Mod and 60 Backpack Mod (Allows players to stop essential items being removed from the backpack when bulk moving and increases storage capacity to 60)
+- Clear Bulletproof Glass (Allows players to craft clear bulletproof glass similar to the regular type)
 - Quest - Blood Moon Vanguard (Gives players an incentive to stay for Horde Night and pick up a Skill for completing an objective)
 - Quest - Eliminate the Horde (Gives players a Craft/Build/Upgrade Quest opportunity to survive a wave of grunt/feral/radiated entities)
 - Quest - Pest Control (Gives players a starting quest to cull laboratory specimens from 1-ZombiezPack)